Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies: Problem Formulation and Main Results

-We say node $j$ is reachable from node $i$ in a digraph if there exists a path from $i$ to $j$.
-A unidirectional graph is quasi-strongly connected if it has a directed spanning tree, {\em i.e.}, there exists at least one node that is reachable to all other nodes.
-A unidirectional graph is called strongly connected if every two distinct nodes are mutually reachable.
-A digraph $\mathcal{G}$ is called bidirectional if for any two nodes $i$ and $j$, $(j,i)\in\mathcal{E}$ if and only if $(i,j)\in\mathcal{E}$.
-A bidirectional graph is connected if it is connected as an bidirectional graph ignoring the arc directions.
-We introduce the following definition on the joint connectivity of a sequence of graphs.
+We write $i \rightarrow j$ if there is a path from $i$ to $j$.
+A root is a node $i$ such that $i \rightarrow j$ for every other node $j\in\mathcal{V}\backslash\{i\}$.
+A unidirectional graph is quasi-strongly connected if it has a directed spanning tree, i.e., there exists at least one root.
+A unidirectional graph is called strongly connected if there is a path connecting any two distinct nodes.
+A unidirectional graph $\mathcal{G}$ is called bidirectional if for any two nodes $i$ and $j$, $(j,i)\in\mathcal{E}$ if and only if $(i,j)\in\mathcal{E}$.
+A bidirectional graph is connected if it is connected as a bidirectional graph ignoring the arc directions.
+We introduce the following definition of the joint connectivity of a sequence of graphs.

 \begin{definition} (i). $\{\mathcal{G}_{k}\}_0^\infty$ is uniformly jointly strongly connected if there exists a constant $T\geq 1$ such that $\mathcal{G}([k,k+T))$ is strongly connected for any $k\geq 0$.